 Adenium obesum subsp. swazicum (Stapf) G.D.
 Rowley

-Adenium swazicum (basionym), Adenium boehmianum var. swazicum
+Adenium swazicum, Adenium boehmianum var. swazicum

 How to Grow and Care

 These are not difficult plants to grow well, provided they get enough sunlight and warmth.
-Like all succulents, they cannot tolerate sitting in water, and if you err, do it on the side of too little water.
+However, like all succulents, they cannot tolerate sitting in water, and if you err, do it on the side of too little water.
 Use a specialized soil mix designed for cacti and succulents.